One of the most important things you need to decide on before you move to Mexico is getting health insurance.

 - Acts of war

-There are three main benefits of contacting an insurance company to get a prior authorization before visiting a hospital:
+There are three main benefits of contacting an insurance company to get prior authorization before visiting a hospital:

 - It guarantees that the insurance company will pay for your medical expenses.